-An annual unappropriated budget is adopted for the General Fund by the District's Board of Directors.
+A General Fund budget is adopted each year by the District's Board of Directors.
 The budget is prepared using the same method of accounting as for financial reporting.
-The original General Fund budget for the current year was not amended.
+The General Fund budget for the current year was not amended.
 The Schedule of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual - General Fund presents the budgeted amounts compared to the actual amounts of revenues and expenditures for the current year.